chrissherlock/inside-libreoffice/system_abstraction_layer.md

 | ```SAL_STRINGIFY```  | Takes a token and turns it into an escaped string      |

 ### types.h

+This header contains a number of macros, typedefs and namespace shortcuts that allow LibreOffice to be cross-platform - and even build under different compilers.
+The compilers supported are:

+* gcc
+* clang
+* MinGW
+* Microsoft Visual C/C++

 A number of types are defined for portability reasons:

 | Name              | Equivalent C type               | Size (bytes) | Format specifier       |